 The hashtag (#) has become an important aspect to digital interaction, allowing people across different social media platforms to be brought together under the same idea.
 Still, despite it’s cemented popularity in the social media landscape, many people still do not understand how to properly use hashtags.
-Here’s one guide that will help you better understand the intricacies behind the hashtag and how you can use it as an effective tool to increase your presence on social media.
+Here’s one guide to using hashtags that will help you better understand the intricacies behind it and how you can use it as an effective tool to increase your presence on social media.

 What Are Hashtags?

 Hashtags are words, titles or phrases that help send a powerful message.
 They can help you categorize your posts, increase engagement, attract followers to your niche, strengthen your brand image and help you reach your target audience (and vice versa).
 Instagram generates around 95 million photos posted on its platform each day.
 As a result, they incorporate the hashtag system to effectively deliver the right content to the right people.

 Using hashtags too frequently, however, can actually hinder the progress your business aims to make.
 Compare this event with seasoning salt – a little pinch can really make a meal impactful with every bite, but too much can leave your taste buds bland and dry.
 The same feeling can happen to your users when too many hashtags are present.
 Without a clear strategy in mind, your message can become pointless and inefficient.

 There are a couple of functional similarities and differences with hashtags over the main social media platforms that can make or break your business.
 With Instagram and Twitter, you’re looking at similar effects in outreach, engagement, and search capability.
 However, be cautious when using hashtags on Twitter.
 Due to the character limits per tweet, you may lose some important info that can prevent you from getting your overall message across (an issue most people tend to not have normally).